JaylyDev/jaylydev.github.io/posts/statistics.md

 You can find the full changelog for the add-on on [Bedrock Statistics Changelog](/posts/statistics-changelog).

-### v1.3.10

-> Release Date: July 2nd, 2025

-- Added Distance by Happy Ghast stat
-- Fixed Dried Ghast texture
-- Added Music Disc Tears
-- Added JaylyStats API v1 support.
-Dependency: MCBE-IPC (Version [673a99ba74a30fc8745c74f9510e6f57cee86410](https://github.com/OmniacDev/MCBE-IPC/blob/673a99ba74a30fc8745c74f9510e6f57cee86410/src/ipc.ts))

-**Statistics Plus Add-On - v0.2.3**

-- Fixed a bug where overriding statistics to track on an objective causes crashes.
-- Following custom commands can execute without cheats enabled: `/jayly:stats`, `/stats`.
-- Add-on now attempts to add custom slash commands without namespace, such as `/stats`, `/itemstats`, `/mobstats`, `/customstats`, `/liststats`.
-This is only possible if the custom command name is not used by another behavior pack, otherwise those command names will not be created and a content log warning will appear.

-### Previous Releases

-Changelog for previous releases are available [here](/posts/statistics-changelog/).

 ## Installation

 1. Download the add-on from the link below.